tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/购买指南/按量计费（后付费）/账单及使用量查询_intl_en.md

 </dx-tabs>

-### Setting an Alert for CLS Costs
+### Setting an alert for CLS costs

 >!
-> - Spend data has a delay of 2 days.
+> - Cost data has a delay of 2 days.
 It can be used for cost analysis and budget planning, but not for settlement or reconciliation.
-> - The spend analysis feature is currently in beta test.
+> - The cost analysis feature is currently in beta test.
 >

-1. Log in to the Billing Center, and enter the [Spend Analysis](https://console.cloud.tencent.com/expense/cost/analysis) page.
+1. Log in to the Billing Center, and enter the [Cost Analysis](https://console.cloud.tencent.com/expense/cost/analysis) page.
 2. Click **Set Alert**.

 3. Click **New**.